Skip to content

 This definition is set out in Section 236 of the OSA.

-Services to which the OSA applies, which includes user-to-user services, search services, and services that publish non-user-generated, regulated pornographic content.
+Online services to which the OSA applies.
+This includes user-to-user services, search services, and services that publish non-user-generated pornographic content.
+See Section 4 of the OSA for the full definition.

 • Search services

 A service or functionality within a service that enables a person to search websites or databases.
-Such services can include both general search engines that scan the entire web for results and search services that help users to find specific products or services (e.g., airline comparison websites for flights).
+Such services can include both general search engines that scan the entire web for results and search services that help users to find specific products or services (e.g. flight comparison websites).

 • U2U services